-Daniel Gee is a composer, conductor and educator based in Southern California, currently serves as conducting fellow with the Long Beach Symphony.
+Daniel Gee is a composer, conductor and educator based in Southern California, currently serving as conducting fellow with the Long Beach Symphony.
 He has taught as adjunct instructor of composition and theory at Westmont College, teaching upper and lower division theory and private composition.
 He has fulfilled numerous compositions for ensembles in the Santa Barbara and Los Angeles music communities and his choral music has been published by Colla Voce Music.
 He also continues as director of the Evergreen Chamber Singers and maintains an active private cello studio.

 For a full bio, click here.